-I believe we will slowly move away from basic call deflection and containment strategies.
-Instead, organizations will structure chatbots and AI to ensure their customers are getting not only what they want out of the self-service experience, but the opportunity to build a stronger relationship with the brand.
+I believe we will move away from basic call deflection and containment strategies.
+Instead, organizations will structure chatbots and AI to ensure their customers are getting not only what they want out of the self-service experience, but also the opportunity to build a stronger relationship with the brand.

 We’ve opened the door to the potential that chatbots and AI can bring forth for contact centers.
 The next step is to improve these technologies to center on emerging customer-driven self-service demands and superior customer experience and relationships.
-Customer journey mapping, voice of customer research, and continuous feedback loops will be key to understanding your customers and designing these self-service experiences accordingly.
-In 2022, we’ll see organizations reshaping the future of AI.
+Customer journey mapping, voice of the customer (VoC) research, and continuous feedback loops will be key to understanding your customers and designing these self-service experiences accordingly.
+In 2023, we’ll see organizations reshaping the future of AI.
 They will shift to think about AI in terms of the total experience, not just a single interaction.